No. 9 Baylor still has Big 12 title shot after win over Tech

+WACO, Texas – Baylor coach Dave Aranda was well aware of the Big 12 ramifications for his ninth-ranked Bears in the outcome of a game later in the evening.
+In many ways, that didn’t really matter to him.

-WACO, Texas – Blake Shapen threw for 254 yards and two touchdowns in his first start for ninth-ranked Baylor, and the Bears held on for a 27-24 win over Texas Tech on Saturday that kept alive their hopes of making the Big 12 championship game for the second time in three seasons.
+Blake Shapen threw for 254 yards and two touchdowns in his first start, Abram Smith ran for 117 yards with a score and the Bears held on to beat Texas Tech 27-24 on Saturday for their 10th win, which kept alive their hopes of making the Big 12 championship game for the second time in three seasons.

-Abram Smith ran for 117 yards and a touchdown for the Bears (10-2, 7-2 Big 12, CFP No. 8), who had to wait for the outcome of Saturday night's game between No. 7 Oklahoma State and No. 10 Oklahoma.
-The Cowboys were already locked into their first Big 12 title game, and a win over the Sooners in Bedlam would put Baylor in next Saturday's game with them.
+Then came the wait for the Bedlam game between No. 7 Oklahoma State and No. 10 Oklahoma.

+“I’ve always, stuff you can’t control, you can’t control,” said Aranda, instead lauding his team for how it has grown since going 2-7 in his debut last year.

 “We were fully focused on Texas Tech, and we're ready for whatever comes next," linebacker Terrel Bernard said.
 “We’re excited that we won this game ... and we’ll see what happens.”